ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3-with-mpi.rst

     "MARKER_CORE_API","run/rank-0/thread-0/device-0/end",2936128,2936128,6342,432929612438185,432929612438185
     "MARKER_CORE_API","run",2936128,2936128,4,432927100729745,432929612448285

-Output Format Features:
+Output format features
 =======================

-To use ``rocprofv3`` to collect the profiles of the individual MPI processes, you must tell ``rocprofv3`` to send its output to unique files.
+To collect the profiles of the individual MPI processes, use ``rocprofv3`` with output directory option to send output to unique files.
-This is done using the following placeholders:

-Output directory option supports following placeholders:
--  %hostname%: Hostname of the machine
--  %pid%: Process ID
--  %env{USER}% - Consistent with other output key formats (start+end with %)
--  $ENV{USER} - Similar to CMake
--  %q{USER}% - Compatibility with NVIDIA

 .. code-block:: bash

     mpirun -n 2 rocprofv3 --hip-trace -d %h.%p.%env{OMPI_COMM_WORLD_RANK}%  --  <application_path>

+To see the placeholders supported by the output directory option, see :ref:`output directory placeholders <output_field_format>`.

-Assuming the hostname is `ubuntu-latest`, the process ID is `3000020` and `3000019`, the output file names are:
+Assuming the hostname as `ubuntu-latest`, the process IDs as 3000020 and 3000019, the generated output file names are:

 .. code-block:: bash